jasonkyuyim/se3_diffusion/README.md

 > For those interested in non-protein applications, we have prepared a minimal notebook with SO(3) diffusion
 > https://colab.research.google.com/github/blt2114/SO3_diffusion_example/blob/main/SO3_diffusion_example.ipynb

+We have codebase updates we plan to get around to.

+* [In the works] Refactor score framework to be more readable and match the paper's math.
+See the [refactor branch](https://github.com/jasonkyuyim/se3_diffusion/tree/unsupported_refactor).
+* Set-up easily downloadable training data.

 We welcome pull requests (especially bug fixes) and contributions.
 We will try out best to improve readability and answer questions!